-Module A-E-ETH1

-Semester 4

-Duration of module 1 Semester

-Type of module Elective

-How frequently is the module offered Annually

-Admission requirements None

-Transferability of the module to other programmes None

-Level Bachelor

-Responsible professor/ Module coordinator Prof. Dr. Anna-Lena Kotzur Building 5, Room 214, phone 07121/271-3040 anna-lena.kotzur@reutlingen-university.de

-Language of instruc- tion Deutsch

-Credits (ECTS) 5

-Total work load 150 h (60 h contact, 90 h self-study)

-Contact hours per week 4 SWS

-Examination/ Type of assessment One-hour written exam (50%) and student project (50%)

-Weighting of Grade within overall programme 5/192

-Learning outcomes After the successful completion of the module the students should have developed the following competences: • Professional competences: Students shall develop an understanding of corporate social responsibility (CSR) and sustainability informed by ethical theory and stakeholder perspectives.
+Module A-E-ETH1 Semester 4 Duration of module 1 Semester Type of module Elective How frequently is the module offered Annually Admission require- ments None Transferability of the module to other programmes None Level Bachelor Responsible profes- Prof. Dr. Anna-Lena Kotzur sor/Module coordina- Building 5, Room 214, phone 07121/271-3040 tor anna-lena.kotzur@reutlingen-university.de Language of instruc- tion Deutsch Credits (ECTS) 5 Total work load 150 h (60 h contact, 90 h self-study) Contact hours per week 4 SWS Examination/Type of assessment One-hour written exam (50%) and student project (50%) Weighting of Grade within overall programme 5/192 Learning outcomes After the successful completion of the module the students should have developed the following competences Professional competences: Students shall develop an understanding of corporate social responsibility (CSR) and sustainability informed by ethical theory and stakeholder perspectives.
 Furthermore, they gain knowledge on the current regulations and the progress in developing more detailed reporting standards.

-ings and cases in CSR to enable them to recognise key issues that are raised by stakeholder groups.
+Methodological competences: Students will have the opportunity to familiarise with essential readings and cases in CSR to enable them to recognise key issues that are raised by stakeholder groups.
 Students know international standards, such as ISO 26000 and the Global Reporting Initiative (GRI), and sustainability-related reforms currently discussed at European level (namely, the Corporate Sustainability Reporting Directive - CSRD, and the Corporate Sustainability Due Diligence Directive - CSDDD).
 Social competences: Students can improve their presentation skills and communication skills.
 Personal competences: This module contributes in building an understanding on contemporary social issues in business.
 Students shall be able to critically assess the suitability and applicability of contemporary business and societal responses to environmental, social and economic challenges of sustainable development.
-CG 2: Students need to reflect on the implications of CSR activities and how companies are encouraged to develop a responsible approach to business.
+Course-specific contributions to AoL competency goals (CG 1 - 6) CG 2: Students need to reflect on the implications of CSR activities and how companies are encouraged to develop a responsible approach to business.
 CG 3: Students will learn to identify ethical issues in business and to reflect implications.
-Students will know about the legal framework to promote Introduction to CSR: History, definitions, approaches and types of CSR Global incentives and legal framework Additional aspects: CSR rankings, ratings and certifications Class discussions on contemporary cases and problems will form a major part of this course.
-Guest Speaker Matten, D./Spence, L. (2014): Corporate Social Responsibility: Readings and Cases in a Global Context, 2nd edition, Routledge, Taylor & Francis Group, London/New York.
-McWilliams, A. & others (2019): The Oxford handbook of corporate social responsibility, Oxford University Press, Oxford.
-In-depth reading: • Vertigans, S. Idowu, S. O. (2017): Corporate Social Responsibility - Academic Insights and Impacts.
+Students will know about the legal framework to promote Contents/Indicative syllabus Introduction to CSR: History, definitions, approaches and types of CSR Global incentives and legal framework Additional aspects: CSR rankings, ratings and certifications Teaching and learning methodology Class discussions on contemporary cases and problems will form a major part of this course.
+Miscellaneous Guest Speaker Indicative reading list Preparatory reading: Matten, D./Spence, L. (2014): Corporate Social Responsibility: Readings and Cases in a Global Context, 2nd edition, Routledge, Taylor &amp; Francis Group, London/New York.
+McWilliams, A. &amp; others (2019): The Oxford handbook of corporate so- cial responsibility, Oxford University Press, Oxford.
+In-depth reading: Vertigans, S. Idowu, S. O. (2017): Corporate Social Responsibility - Ac- ademic Insights and Impacts.
 Springer.